Biogas Production ebook horizontal banner ad.

 Ammonia concentration test kits are available from Hach at the ranges of ammonia expected in a biogas digester from 100 to 3,000mg/l of ammoniacal-N.

-There are many fish tank and pond ammonia test kits available online but these are not usually suitable for the much higher ammonia values in a digester.
+There are many fish tank and pond ammonia test kits available online, but these are not usually suitable for the much higher ammonia values in a digester.

-Ammonia Inhibition Test
+Hach Ammonia Inhibition Monitoring Test Strips.

-Amur, an AD operator and services provider, has introduced what it claims is the industry's first fast inhibition test.
+Amur, an AD operator and services provider, has introduced what it claims is the industry's first fast FOS/TAC inhibition test.

 The straightforward test is said to be based on highly sensitive microorganisms that respond fast when exposed to inhibitor-causing toxins.